Manvityagi/Data-Structures-and-Algorithms/README.md

 <h2 align="center">Contributing</h2>

-We want contributing to Opportunity Calendar to be enjoyable and educational for everyone.
+We want contributing to be enjoyable and educational for everyone.
 We would love to have your contributions.
 To get started have a look at our [documentation on contributing](https://github.com/Manvityagi/Data-Structures-and-Algorithms/blob/master/CONTRIBUTING.md).

 <h2 align="center">Maintainers</h2>